 Managing the growth of our community with sensible planning will create a future for our children and grandchildren.
 Growth is inevitable, but how we grow is critically important.

-As a current member of the Magna Metro Planning Commission and working previously on the Salt Lake County Planning Commission, I realize the importance of planning and zoning.
+As a former member of the Magna Metro Planning Commission and working previously on the Salt Lake County Planning Commission, I know the importance of planning and zoning.
 Salt Lake County is running out of space and a large part of the solution is the open land on the west side of the Salt Lake Valley.
 We must balance growth, with infrastructure, recreational trails, and jobs, rather than focusing on urban sprawl alone.